h-havenga/jekyll/_posts/2017-11-01-using-generic-mapping-tools_topo.markdown

 {% endhighlight %}

 Which converts the shapefile into a GMT readable format.
 So now we have topography data and provincial data to create a more detailed map.
+I have removed the colors specified by the -R and -S switch for the basic.
+The topography color table will create colors for the map.
 Lets create a bash script to plot the map.

 {% highlight bash %}